rust-lang/book/README.md

 Language".

-The second edition will also be available in dead-tree form by No Starch Press, available around May 2018.
+The second edition will also be available in dead-tree form by No Starch Press, available around June 2018.
 Check [the No Starch Page][nostarch] for the latest information on the release date and how to order.

 [nostarch]: https://nostarch.com/rust